 Conversely, this means that if your business isn’t showing up as a top result when it should be included, users are probably taking their business elsewhere.

 Ways to improve your local SEO include using local keywords (i.e. those that include your city or service area), claiming your directory listings, and creating pages for your businesses on platforms such as Google My Business and Google Maps.
+For more local SEO tips, check out our blog post here.

 Off-site search engine optimization techniques involve efforts made on websites outside of your own to push your own ranking higher.
 The key element to off-site SEO is link building or “backlinks,” which is an effort to have other reputable, high-traffic websites link back to your site.